feichai0017/QuillSQL/docs/src/modules/optimizer.md

 - **PushDownLimit** applies LIMIT before expensive joins/sorts when safe.
 - **PruneProjection** removes unused columns so execution/storage decode less data.

+### Cost Guidance (DuckDB-inspired)

+Although the rule engine itself stays heuristics-only, the physical planner now taps into `CostEstimator`, which borrows the same intuition as DuckDB’s simple cardinality model:
+- equality selectivity ≈ `1 / distinct_count`
+- range selectivity derived from min/max assuming uniform distribution

+The estimator multiplies per-predicate selectivities (clamped to `>= 1%`), producing an estimated filtered row count.
+Physical planner decisions (e.g., sequential scan vs B+Tree index) are then based on these cost numbers, so students can see how statistics influence operator choice without implementing a full-blown CBO.

 ---

 ## Interactions